ViralTexts/gtr-clusters/clusters/18530325-sn83045461-AnAngelForHeaven.md

 ## [From _Wilmington journal._](https://chroniclingamerica.loc.gov/lccn/sn84026536/1853-05-20/ed-1/seq-4)

 #### 1853-05-20 &middot; Wilmington, N.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ the pickpocket
+wouldn&#x27;t go such company as that.&#x27;1
+&quot; Well, I don&#x27;t see any alternative.
+Send up my
+baggage, and put me in with the pickpocket &quot; And
+the traveller walked off in search of the bar-room.
 Wanted An Angel for Heaven.
 And so
 death closed those little eyes shrouded their bright
 glances.
 Oh, that the sun would not come stream­